rhuancborges/rhuancborges/README.md

 <h1 align="center">Hi 👋, I'm Rhuan</h1>
 <h3 align="center">A passionate young student of Computer Science.
-Interested in a career based in business management and software development, but also (and maybe, most importante) a carrear in Astronomy and Astrophysics (well, I love Space).
+Interested in a career based in business management and software development, but also (and maybe, most important) a career in Astronomy and Astrophysics (well, I love Space).
 Lover of topics such as data science, mathematical and physical computing, machine learning and artificial intelligence, among others.
 From Brazil 🇧🇷</h3>

 - 🌱 I’m currently learning **Java**